Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Wireless Channel Models

 which only introduces time dispersion.
 The IO relation of the LTI channel can be \emph{exactly} written as a \ac{1d} convolution between $x(t)$ and the time-invariant impulse response $\tilde h(\tau)$ in (\ref{hlti_offgrid}), given by

 Being a \ac{2d} discrete function in the DD domain, $\tilde h(\tau,\nu)$ in (\ref{sf}) represents a deterministic channel model and it is known as a special case of the spreading function $\mathcal S(\tau,\nu)$, which usually is a 2D continuous function characterizing a continuum of scatters\cite{Hlawatsch2011}.
-The counterpart of the spreading function $\mathcal S(\tau,\nu)$ in the statistical description of LTV channel is the scattering function given by \cite{bello}
+The statistical counterpart of the spreading function $\mathcal S(\tau,\nu)$ for the LTV channel is the scattering function given by \cite{bello}

 When $\mathcal C(\tau,\dot \tau; \nu, \dot \nu)=\mathsf C(\tau,\nu)\delta (\tau-\dot \tau)\delta (\nu-\dot \nu)$, we obtain the well-known wide-sense stationary uncorrelated scattering channel.
 In this paper, we assume that communications occur in the stationary time interval with a deterministic channel model represented by the spreading function, instead of a random LTV channel model represented by an ensemble of spreading functions.